 4. Favorite

-Do you want to create your own diary of essential foreign language words, grammatical rules, audio files, pictures, expressions, and phrases so that you can use them in the future?
+Do you want to create your own diary of essential foreign language words, grammatical rules, audio files, pictures, expressions, and phrases so you can use them in the future?

 HelloTalk does that job quickly by saving it as a favorite.

 You can bookmark as much as you want for future use.
-When needed, just go to the tools section of your profile and copy-paste from your favorite list.
+When needed, go to the tools section of your profile and copy-paste from your favorite list.

 5. AL Grammar